esmoliakov/Real-Estate-App/README.md

 # Real-Estate-App

-* remove top bar
-* make 0 disappear
+* make 0 disappear in upload
-* make login in topr ght